Frankie-Figz/replace-the-space/README.md

 * JavaScript
 * HTML5

-This app was created by Emma Stotz
+This app was created in collaboration with Emma Stotz (https://github.com/emmastotz); the background design and styling were all their work.
+The logic work for playing the game was a joint venture.